Social distancing in networks: A web-based interactive experiment: Abstract

 \section{Abstract}

 Governments have used social distancing to stem the spread of COVID-19, but lack evidence on the most effective policy to ensure compliance.
-We examine the effectiveness of fines and informational messages (nudges) in promoting social distancing in a web-based interactive experiment conducted during the pandemic on a near-representative sample of the US population.
+We examine the effectiveness of fines and informational messages (nudges) in promoting social distancing in a web-based interactive experiment conducted during the first wave of the pandemic on a near-representative sample of the US population.
 Fines promote distancing, but nudges only have a marginal impact.
 Individuals do more social distancing when they are aware they are a superspreader.
-Political ideology also has a causal impact -- progressives are more likely to practice distancing, and they are marginally more responsive to fines.
+Using an instrumental variable approach, we argue progressives are more likely to practice distancing, and they are marginally more responsive to fines.

 \textbf{JEL:} C99, D85, D91, I12\\

 \textbf{Keywords:} social distancing, online experiment, nudge, superspreader, political ideology